Sistan Basin: Archaeology

-For more than 5,000 years the Sistan basin has been inhabited by sophisticated cultures and thus contains some key archaeological sites.
-The Shahr-i Sokhta, or "Burnt City", in Iran, built in 3100 B.C. near a currently dried-up branch of the Helmand River, was abandoned one thousand years later, most likely due climate changes that altered the river course.
+For more than 5,000 years, the Sistan Basin has been inhabited by sophisticated cultures and thus contains some key archaeological sites.
+The Shahr-e Sukhteh, or "Burnt City", in Iran, built in 3100 B.C. near a currently dried-up branch of the Helmand River, was abandoned one thousand years later, most likely due climate changes that altered the river course.

 Also, Shahdad, located further to the west, on the western side of Lut desert, is a related site from the Bronze Age.

 Kang and Zaranj in Afghanistan were major medieval cultural hubs, now covered by sand.
-Here, signs of historical irrigation systems, including canals, are still visible in the Dasht-e-Margo and Chakhansur areas while elsewhere canals are filled with silt and agricultural fields buried by shifting sand.
+Here, signs of historical irrigation systems, including canals, are still visible in the Dasht-e Margo and Chakhansur areas while elsewhere canals are filled with silt and agricultural fields buried by shifting sand.
 Today the area is sparsely populated.

-Excavations have also revealed a citadel complex, and the remains of a Zoroastrian fire temple, on Mount Khajeh.
+Excavations have also revealed a citadel complex, and the remains of a Zoroastrian fire temple, on Mount Khajeh in Zabol (other name: Sistan).

 There are other important sites in this area.